medialab/ricardo/client/README.md

   .constant('BASE_API_URL', 'http://localhost:5000')
 ```

-You can now run RICardo from your local web server.
-For example, you can run Python's built-in server:
+You can now run RICardo with the following command :

 ```
-$ python -m SimpleHTTPServer 4000
+$ npm start
 ```

-or for Python 3+
+Once this is running, go to [http://localhost:8080/](http://localhost:8080/)

+You can build the RICardo application with the following command :

 ```
-$ python -m http.server 4000
+$ npm run build
 ```

-Once this is running, go to [http://localhost:4000/](http://localhost:4000/)
+The build will be available in the `dist` folder.

 # API structure (flask framework)